**Please contact us for a free 15 minute initial telephone consultation**

 Private assessments are sometimes not accepted because the local authority do not feel the assessment was thorough enough and was not ‘NICE-compliant’ and sometimes there can be the perception that assessments are only valid if completed within the NHS which is not the case.
 Autism Unpicked offer a rigorous and thorough approach to assessing you or your child that mirrors local NHS assessment procedures and is aligned with National Institute for Health and Clinical Excellence (NICE) guidelines.

 We are confident in the process, maintain our professional training and understanding of assessments and our processes were developed in keeping with how we complete things in the NHS teams we work in/have worked in for many years.
-Please click here (child Autism), here (child Autism & ADHD) or here (adult Autism), here (adult Autism and ADHD) for what is included in our assessment process should this be needed to help support your discussions with local services who you may wish to contact prior to the assessment.
+Please click here (child Autism), here (child Autism & ADHD), here (child ADHD) or here (adult Autism), here (adult Autism and ADHD), here (adult ADHD) for what is included in our assessment process should this be needed to help support your discussions with local services who you may wish to contact prior to the assessment.

 We make it clear how the assessment was completed in the report we provide you with so it is explicit in how this follows NICE guidelines and we are all qualified and experienced NHS clinicians.
 We have never had any of our assessments rejected by schools, local authority or the NHS but if you do feel unsure about this, you may wish to discuss it with local services or with us.
 We are also happy to answer any questions.